MicrosoftDocs/bot-docs/articles/includes/quickstart-dotnet.md

    ![vsc run](../media/azure-bot-quickstarts/bot-builder-dotnet-vsc-environment.png)

 This will build the application, deploy it to localhost, and launch the web browser to display the application's `default.htm` page.
 At this point, your bot is running locally on port 3978.

-### Start the Emulator and connect to your bot

-1. Start the Bot Framework Emulator.

-1. Click **Open Bot** on the Emulator's **Welcome** tab.

-1. Enter your bot's URL, which is the URL of the local port, with /api/messages added to the path, typically `http://localhost:3978/api/messages`.

-1. Click **Connect**.

-   Send a message to your bot, and the bot will respond back.

 # [Command Line](#tab/cl)